Tom Gilbert (rugby league)

-He has played at representative level for Queensland in the State of Origin series.
+He previously played for the North Qld Cowboys in the NRL and has also represented Queensland in the State of Origin series.

 Background

-Born and raised in Brisbane, Gilbert played his junior rugby league for the Norths Devils.
-He attended Wavell State High School and St Patrick's College, Shorncliffe, before finishing his schooling at Brisbane Grammar School, where he was the vice-captain of their first XV rugby union team.
+Born and raised in Brisbane, Gilbert played junior rugby league for the Norths Devils.
+He attended Wavell State High School, St Patrick's College, Shorncliffe and Brisbane Grammar School, where he was the vice-captain of their first XV rugby union team.
 In 2015, he joined the North Queensland Cowboys academy.

 Playing career

 Early career

 In 2016, Gilbert played for the Norths Devils Cyril Connell Cup team and was later selected for the Queensland under-16 team.
 In 2017, he moved up to the Devils' Mal Meninga Cup team and represented the Queensland under-18 team.
 In 2018, Gilbert moved to Townsville and joined the Townsville Blackhawks.
 After two games for the club's Mal Meninga Cup side, he moved up to their under-20 team.
 Later that year he was selected again in the Queensland under-18 team.

 On 16 October 2018, Gilbert re-signed with the North Queensland Cowboys, moving up to their NRL squad on a one-year development deal.
 In 2019, he spent the entire season playing for the Townsville Blackhawks in the Queensland Cup.
 In July 2019, he was named vice-captain of the Queensland under-20 team.
 In September 2019, he was named the Queensland Cup Rookie of the Year and was named at lock in the Team of the Year.

 On 29 November 2019, Gilbert re-signed with the North Queensland outfit until the end of 2022, joining the club's top-30 squad.